How AiDash transformed Vegetation Management for a Fortune 500 company

 So, when our client was seeking to transform the way they conducted vegetation management, we employed cutting-edge technology and innovation powered by Artificial Intelligence combined with strong business competencies to work for them.
 We customized our product, AiDash Intelligent Vegetation Management System (IVMS), to meet their specific needs, helping them minimize costs and improve reliability in the process.

 Vegetation management has never been an easy task to accomplish.
-It is often one of the largest operational expense items for power utilities, which can result in them spending over $100 million per year.
+It is often the single largest line item in annual operations and maintenance budgets for power utilities, exceeding over $100 million per year for some larger utilities.
 Let’s understand the challenges our customer faced in optimizing their vegetation management budgets and carrying out the tasks in a timely and efficient manner.

 - Legacy system, traditional approach - At a time when technology is empowering businesses, power utilities still rely on their legacy system and traditional approach for vegetation management.
 Historically, vegetation management has been driven by:

 - Trees outside of Right of Way dealt with reactively

 - Manual processes of data collection

 - Minimal predictive capabilities to prevent future outages, damages and costs